wacncontent/CustomizeTool/removeCommentOutput/articles/virtual-machines/virtual-machines-extensions-customscript.md

 <properties
-   pageTitle="Custom Script extension on a Windows VM | Windows Azure" description="Automate Azure VM configuration tasks by using the Custom Script extension to run PowerShell scripts on a remote Windows VM" services="virtual-machines" documentationCenter=""
+   pageTitle="Custom Script extension on a Windows VM | Azure" description="Automate Azure VM configuration tasks by using the Custom Script extension to run PowerShell scripts on a remote Windows VM" services="virtual-machines" documentationCenter=""